Overview

 import { useProvider } from "@ethernauta/react";

-import { eth_get_balance } from "@ethernauta/eth";
+import { eth_getBalance } from "@ethernauta/eth";

-function Balance({ address }) {
+function Balance({ address }: { address: Address }) {

 const provider = useProvider({ key: "wallet" });

-return <p>Connecting…</p>;
+if (!provider) return <p>Connecting…</p>;

 }